-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Be sure to read Section 4, Your Costs for Covered Services, for valuable information about how cost-sharing works.
-Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - You should be aware that some Non-preferred (non-PPO) professional providers may provide services in Preferred (PPO) facilities. - You must use Preferred providers in order to receive benefits, except in cases of medical emergency or accidental injury.
-Refer to the guidelines appearing below for additional information. - We provide benefits at Preferred benefit levels for emergency department services performed by both PPO and non-PPO providers when their services are related to an accidental injury or medical emergency.
+- We provide benefits at Preferred benefit levels for emergency department services performed by both PPO and non-PPO providers when their services are related to an accidental injury or medical emergency.
 The Plan allowance for these services is determined by the contracting status of the provider.
-Note: For information regarding the Plan allowance, see Definitions on pages 132-133.
+Note: For information regarding the Plan allowance, see Section 10, Definitions.
 If services are performed by non-PPO professional providers in a PPO facility, you will be responsible for your cost-share for those services.
-For more information, see page 29, NSA. - The calendar year deductible is \$500 per person (\$1,000 per Self Plus One or Self and Family enrollment).
+For more information, see Section 3 Section 4, NSA. - The calendar year deductible is \$500 per person (\$1,000 per Self Plus One or Self and Family enrollment).
 We state whether or not the calendar year deductible applies for each benefit listed in this section.